grantcolley/tradeserver/README.md

 ```

 ## The WebHost
-The WebHost is responsible for trade server startup and lifetime management including configuring the server and request processing pipeline, logging, dependency injection, and configuration.
+The WebHost has HTTP server features and is responsible for trade server startup and lifetime management including configuring the server and request processing pipeline, logging, dependency injection, and configuration.

 ```C#
                 var webHost = WebHost.CreateDefaultBuilder()